 You will require very few simple ingredients to make this easy Indian peanut onion chutney recipe.

 - Peanuts - This is the main ingredient for making this chutney.
 I like to use raw, unsalted peanuts for this chutney with the skin on.
-If you don't like the peanut skin, just rub them off when they are dry-roasted.
+Rub off the peanut skin when dry-roasted if you don't like it.
 You can also use store-bought unsalted roasted peanuts.

 - Onions - I like to use red onions as they are sweeter in taste.
 You can also use shallots or pearl onions (sambar onions) for this recipe.